 Maria Tatar has pointed out that children’s characters often begin from a place of boredom:

 Look closely at children’s books and you will find that the heroic child often begins as a bored child, a child faced with the challenges of coping with the tedium of everyday life. … Oddly, the bored literary child often touches magic by falling asleep and dreaming about places like Oz, Wonderland, or Neverland.
-In real life, relief comes in the form of a story world rather than sleep.Maria Tatar, Enchanted Hunters
+In real life, relief comes in the form of a setting rather than sleep.Maria Tatar, Enchanted Hunters

 Which — again — goes against much advice to writers — to create go-getter characters who want something specific and then go for it.
 Carnivalesque characters are different.
-They are generally just a stand-in for the child reader, with no real distinguishing characteristics of their own except for a fun body type (an animal in clothes, a rogue pet etc).
+They are generally just a stand-in viewpoint character for the child reader, with no real distinguishing characteristics of their own except for a fun body type (an animal in clothes, a rogue pet etc).
 These children have no more distinguishing characteristics than your average picturebook moose.

 COMMON CARNIVALESQUE CHARACTER ARCHETYPES